 16. Processes carried forward from the 2008 Scheme

-The following elements of the 2008 Scheme are carried forward into the 2014 Scheme, as outlined below.
+The following elements of the 2008 Scheme are carried forward into the 2014 Scheme.

 Additional Regular Contributions (A R Cs)

-Contributions under existing A R C contracts entered into before 1 April 2014 continue to be payable (but the member can elect to end the contract).
+Contributions under existing A R C contracts entered into before 1 April 2014 continue to be payable, but the member can elect to end the contract.
 Payments under these contracts are flat sums payable per pay period not percentages of pensionable pay.

 During any period of: